berkaydonmezs/preciphysics/README.md

 ## &infin; preciphysics &infin;

-- Preciphysics is a Python library offering a bunch of meteological and numerical calculations.
+- Preciphysics is a Python library offering a bunch of meteorological and numerical calculations.
 - Apart from numerical calculations it offers some visualization plots such as meteogram, skew-T etc.
 - This Python package is under development with an attempt to be taken onto further supportment.